 You can mark up the internal structure of a requirement to make it machine-readable, although this is not expected to be reflected in rendering.

 The internal structure of requirements is marked up with open blocks, which are marked up with a succession of two or more hyphens, rather than equals signs.
-Each open block needs to be named with the kind of component it contains; the recognised values for Metanorma are:
+Each open block needs to be named with the kind of component it contains as a role attribute; the recognised values for Metanorma are:

 specification (a formal statement, which may be considered the object of the requirement)